 Who We Are

 Domestic workers care for the things we value the most: our families and our homes.
-They care for our children, provide essential support for seniors and people with disabilities to live with dignity at home, and perform the domestic work that makes all other work possible.
+They care for our children, provide essential support for seniors and people with disabilities to live with dignity at home, and perform the home care work that makes all other work possible.
 They are skilled and caring professionals, but for many years, they have labored in the shadows, and their work has not been valued.
-Many domestic workers continue to provide essential services to their employers nation-wide without access to basic labor protections like minimum wage or overtime pay.
+These workers deserve respect, dignity and basic labor protections.

 Domestic work is the work that makes all other work possible.
-Together we can win the protections and recognition that this vital American workforce needs.
+Together, we can win the protections and recognition that this vital American workforce needs.
+Join us today.